cltl/vu-rm-pip3/docs/installation.md

 Not all component dependencies are installed by `install.sh`.
 Dependencies include: java (jdk8), maven3, python3, pip3, lib2to3, timbl, libtcl, libtk, libxslt, libxss1, libxft2, unzip, gawk, gcc, git, bash and lsof.

 ### Python components and environment
 The pipeline is written for python 3, and was tested with python 3.5 and 3.6.
 The wrapper is not compatible with python 2.
-The python pipeline components are ported to python 3 by `install.sh` when relevant.
-Required python packages for the pipeline are recorded under `env/requirements.txt`.
+Required python packages for the pipeline are recorded under `./requirements.txt`.

 Within the python environment of your choice, do:
 ```
-pip install -r ./env/requirements.txt
+pip install -r ./requirements.txt
 ```

 ### Java components